Modern Monetary Theory: Policy implications

 MMT says that "borrowing" is a misnomer when applied to a sovereign government's fiscal operations, because the government is merely accepting its own IOUs, and nobody can borrow back their own debt instruments.
 Sovereign government goes into debt by issuing its own liabilities that are financial wealth to the private sector.
 "Private debt is debt, but government debt is financial wealth to the private sector."

 In this theory, sovereign government is not financially constrained in its ability to spend; the government can afford to buy anything that is for sale in currency that it issues; there may, however, be political constraints, like a debt ceiling law.
 The only constraint is that excessive spending by any sector of the economy, whether households, firms, or public, could cause inflationary pressures.

 MMT economists advocate a government-funded job guarantee scheme to eliminate involuntary unemployment.
 Proponents say that this activity can be consistent with price stability because it targets unemployment directly rather than attempting to increase private sector job creation indirectly through a much larger economic stimulus, and maintains a "buffer stock" of labor that can readily switch to the private sector when jobs become available.
 A job guarantee program could also be considered an automatic stabilizer to the economy, expanding when private sector activity cools down and shrinking in size when private sector activity heats up.

-MMT economists also say quantitative easing is unlikely to have the effects that its advocates hope for.
+MMT economists also say quantitative easing (QE) is unlikely to have the effects that its advocates hope for.
 Under MMT, QE – the purchasing of government debt by central banks – is simply an asset swap, exchanging interest-bearing dollars for non-interest-bearing dollars.
 The net result of this procedure is not to inject new investment into the real economy, but instead to drive up asset prices, shifting money from government bonds into other assets such as equities, which enhances economic inequality.
 The Bank of England's analysis of QE confirms that it has disproportionately benefited the wealthiest.

+MMT economists say that inflation can be better controlled (than by setting interest rates) with new or increased taxes to remove extra money from the economy.
+These tax increases would be on everyone, not just billionaires, since the majority of spending is by average Americans.

-Comparison of MMT with mainstream Keynesian economics
+Comparison with mainstream Keynesian economics

 MMT can be compared and contrasted with mainstream Keynesian economics in a variety of ways:

-Reaction and commentary
+International applications and limitations

+Monetary sovereignty spectrum

+MMT economists recognize that monetary sovereignty exists on a spectrum rather than as a binary condition:

+Full monetary sovereignty: Countries like the US, Japan, the UK, Australia, and Canada that issue their own floating currencies can implement MMT prescriptions most fully.
+Japan's experience with low interest rates and high debt-to-GDP ratios is cited by MMT economists.

+Limited monetary sovereignty: Eurozone members share a common currency but lack individual monetary control.
+MMT economists argue that Eurozone countries face fiscal constraints similar to US states.

+Constrained monetary sovereignty: Countries with high foreign currency debt or a history of currency crises like Argentina have constrained monetary sovereignty.